 Software Quality control maintenance is about monitoring the quality of the software production process.
 Software Quality assurance is about verifying the software test requirements against actual conditions and sharing those software results with management.
 In software manufacturing, QA and QC are separate disciplines with similar software goals, and both fall under the methodology of Total Quality Management (TQM).

 What are Software Quality Assurance (SQA) activities?

-SQA, a subset of QA, is a set of procedures, standards, and processes that run concurrently with the software development cycle to improve the development process so that problems don’t become crippling issues.
-Activities include having an SQA management plan that states how you will carry out those steps and checkpoints or milestones to evaluate project performance.
-With SQA, it’s all about creating reliable, high-quality commercial software products that save time and increase market share.
+QA, a subset of QA, is a set of procedures, standards, and processes that run concurrently with the software development cycle to improve the development process so that problems don’t become crippling issues.
+Activities include having an SQA management plan that states how you will carry out those steps and checkpoints or milestones to evaluate software project performance.
+With SQA, it’s all about creating reliable, high-quality commercial maintenance software products that save time and increase market share.